nilripper/fftanalyzer/README.md

 The audio input device is pre-selected in the source code.
 The application is programmed to automatically attach to the operating system's default recording device.
 To specify a different hardware interface, the device selection logic within src/audio/mod.rs must be modified directly.

+It is recommended to use headset microphones or dedicated microphones for better signal capture performance.

 ## References

 **[1]** Joel Yliluoma. *Nopea Fourier-muunnos – teoria ja toteutus modernilla C++:lla*.
 Master's thesis, University of Helsinki, Department of Mathematics and Statistics, 2024.